TheDesignExchange/app/README.md

 short, you need to have a visible rails server (run `make attach` in a console) and add a line that reads `binding.pry` in the file you want to debug, at the line where you want the debugger to begin.

+### Troublshooting
+In general, *we should eventually update ruby and all gems* to the most recent version.
+This will help with old dependencies and any possible security issues.

+#### nokogiri issue
+If you run into problems with nokogiri, it may have to do with your ruby version.
+Make sure you're using **ruby version 2.1.3** since we have yet to update.
+If this does not resolve the problem, trying re-cloning the repo and make sure you set up the environment with rvm ruby version 2.1.3